BHARGAVI-KUMMETHA/AbcFitnessProject/README.md

 Project Setup:
 --------------

-1.I am sharing a .tar file.
-When you extract it, you will get a folder named abcFitnessProject, which contains the project, and a file named ReadMe-AbcFitness, which is the accompanying documentation.
-2.Import the project into eclipse.
-3.Configure Dependencies include(pom.xml,web.xml)
-4. Run the following command to download dependencies for maven(if needed) --mvn clean install
-5.Ensure your web.xml is properly configured(it will automatically come when you import my project).
-6.Resolve the issues in java buildPath (if any).
-7. Add Tomact to servers and run the project as Run On Server.
+I am sharing a .zip files that, when extracted, contains a folders .
+To work with the project, first import it into Eclipse.
+Once imported, ensure all dependencies are properly configured, including the pom.xml for Maven and web.xml for web configuration.
+If needed, run the command mvn clean install to download the required Maven dependencies.
+Ensure that the web.xml file is properly configured (this should happen automatically upon import) and resolve any issues in the Java Build Path.
+Finally, add Tomcat to the Eclipse Servers view and run the project as Run on Server.

-Note:I have developed the backend functionality.
-Please let me know if you would like me to work on developing the frontend screens as well, as they have not been created yet.
+Please note that you may need to download additional JAR files for the Spring Framework.
+For Java class references, check the included build.zip, which contains the controller folder (with main controller classes) and the pojo folder (with backend POJO files).
+These are the primary files for backend functionality.
+I have developed the backend functionality for the project, but the frontend screens have not been created yet.
+Please let me know if you would like me to work on the frontend development as well.